-- Using the remote control (if available) - 1.
-Press Š on the remote control and press Š repeatedly or ▲/▼ to select a Timer Period. - 2.
-Press Enter or wait for 3 seconds to activate the timer. - 3.
-To display the Presentation Timer page, select Advanced. - Using the OSD menu - 1.
+- Using the remote control - Press So on the remote control and press So repeatedly or ▲/▼ to select a Timer Period.

+- 2. Press Enter or wait for 3 seconds to activate the timer. - 3.
+To display the Presentation Timer page, select Advanced. - · Using the OSD menu - 1.
 Go to the BASIC > Presentation Timer menu. - 2.
 Press Enter to display the Presentation Timer page. - 3.
-Highlight Timer Period and decide the time period by pressing ◄/▶.
-The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments.
+Highlight Timer Period and decide the time period by pressing ◀/▶.
+The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments